2U Inc. (TWOU)'s latest performance is not what we had anticipated

 2U Inc. (NASDAQ: TWOU) Trading Performance Indicators

-Take a look at 2U Inc.’s (TWOU) current performance indicators.
-Last quarter, stock had a quick ratio of 1.10.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.69.
+You can see what 2U Inc. (TWOU) is doing with its current performance indicators.
+In the most recent quarter, the stock posted a quick ratio of 1.10.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.84.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is -3.64, a number that is poised to hit -0.19 in the next quarter and is forecasted to reach 0.00 in one year’s time.